 - Concerns being substantiated and the child is judged to be at continuing likelihood of suffering Significant Harm.

 Where concerns about the child suffering or likely to suffer Significant Harm are not substantiated:

-- A Child in Need meeting should be held in order to consider with the family what support and/or services maybe helpful;
+- Consideration should be given to whether a Child in Need Meeting is appropriate to consider with the family what support and/or services may be helpful;

 Where concerns are substantiated, but the child is not judged to suffer or be likely to suffer Significant Harm, there may be sound reasons, based on analysis of evidence obtained through Section 47 Enquiries, for judging that a child is not likely to suffer of Significant Harm.
 In these circumstances a Child Protection Conference may not be required.
 This decision must be endorsed by a suitably experienced and qualified social work manager.

 A Child Protection Conference may not be required in the following circumstances for example: